|

 to make: accept an occasional loss due to bad luck, or accept an occasional

+loss due to drawing spells that don't help you enough.
 In favor of terrain-crossing spells, they can be pitched early without too

 much damage being done (usually) and they can also sometimes come in handy later